syncfusion-content/wpf-docs/wpf/Classic/TreeView/Binding-selecteditem-of-treeviewadv.md

 ---
 layout: post
-title: Binding SelectedItem of TreeViewAdv in MVVM Pattern in WPF Wizard Control control | Syncfusion
+title: Binding SelectedItem in MVVM Pattern in WPF TreeViewAdv | Syncfusion
 description: Learn here all about Binding SelectedItem of TreeViewAdv in MVVM Pattern support in Syncfusion WPF TreeViewAdv (Classic) control and more.
 platform: wpf
 control: TreeViewAdv
 documentation: ug
 ---
-# Binding SelectedItem of TreeViewAdv in MVVM Pattern in WPF TreeViewAdv (Classic)
+# Binding SelectedItem in MVVM Pattern in WPF TreeViewAdv (Classic)

 A new set of properties namely SelectedTreeItem have been defined to bind SelectedItem value for TreeViewAdv in MVVM pattern.